UB-Quantic/quantum-unary-option-pricing/README.md

 #### Sergi Ramos-Calderer, Adrián Pérez-Salinas, Diego García-Martín, Carlos Bravo-Prieto, Jorge Cortada, Jordi Planagumà, and José I. Latorre.

-This is a repository for all code written for the article "*Quantum unary approach to option pricing*.
+This is a repository for all code written for the article *Quantum unary approach to option pricing*.

 It gives numerical simulations of the quantum classifier in [arXiv: 1912.01618](https://arxiv.org/abs/1912.01618).